redcap3000/crypto-socket/README.md

 ## FAQ

-** Does this store data? **
+### Does this store data?

 Nope.
 Ticker values (in most cases last sale price) is stored in memory.

-*** Why? ***
+### Why?

 Other popular BTC average modules require incredible amount of bandwidth at regular intervals which can make deployment difficult in many situations.
 Websockets are obviously the way to go for real time data, as constantly querying many exchanges can be taxing.

 This module **does not include exchange API's that do not have web sockets**.
 Why?
-Theres a billion other modules that do something similar, and perhaps this is a wake up call to any exchange that does not offer rhobust websocket support.
+There's a billion other modules that do something similar, and perhaps this is a wake up call to any exchange that does not offer robust websocket support.

 Many developers would rather not be bothered reading through additional API documentation which, in many cases, is incomplete, hard to follow and usually lacking node.js examples.
 I did it for you!
 In node.
 You're welcome.